BowedKinkajou50/Machine-Learning-for-5G-Security-Analysis/README.md

 # Machine Learning for 5G Security Analysis
 ## Idaho National Labratory
 ## Wireless networks are becoming both increasingly critical to modern life and increasingly complex and difficult to secure.
 Applying ML to the analysis of cyber attack graphs, a common way to represent the steps for completing a cyber attack, represents a promising path for supporting the security of modern wireless networks.
-The directory structure in this GitHub is to allow the project to have all its resources self-contained.
-Open Source software should not just be a repository of code.
-There are a number of directories to help you and others that will follow in your foot steps.
-It'll also allow the Linux Foundation OMP Mentorship program to keep track of your project and get a better understanding of the problems you encountered during the developmemnt of this project.

 | Folder | Description |
 |---|---|